realm/realm-java/realm/rfc/0001-backlink-query-syntax.md

 Validating that the type is an actual backlink with the given field does require an `O(n)` lookup where `m: number of fields in Person`.
-Since number of fields are generally low, this shouldn't be a problem in practise.
+Since number of fields are generally low, this should not be a problem in practise.

 **Advantages**
-- Using "[]" is not an allowed field characters in any of our supported languages as far as I know.
+- Using "()" is not allowed in field names in any of our supported languages as far as I know.
 So parsing the above expressions should be possible with no ambiguity.

-- The default case is easy to describe.

-- Using [] as a modifier already has precedent in NSPredicate.
+- Using a method invocation syntax make it descriptive what is happening instead of relying on people understanding some unfamiliar syntax.

+- Using a method invocation syntax make it easy to add more functionality to the query language.

+- Will feel like a natural way of doing it if coming from NSPredicate.

 **Disadvantages**

-- Unknown syntax.
-This concept is not used nor supported in neither NSPredicate, LINQ or SQL.
+- Unknown syntax, with no help from the type system.
+The concept of unnamed backlinks is not used nor supported in neither NSPredicate, LINQ or SQL.
 It will be a "power feature", and might make the language feel complicated and hard to use.

 - Moves the Java query language further away from being type safe.

+- Nesting text-based method calls inside other Java method calls feels and reads a bit strange:
+  `equalTo("linkingObjects(foo.bar).baz", "42")`.

 - Will introduce two ways of querying backlinks.

-- Without wildcards for unnamed backlinks queries risk getting extremely verbose.
+## Alternative annotation name suggestions

+The name of the annotation should reflect how we otherwise document and talk about the feature.

+Possible names for the annotation so far:

+- `@Backlink` (Internal name)
+- `@InverseRelationship` (Name used on Cocoa/CoreData docs)
+- `@LinkingObjects` (API name used by Cocoa)

 ## Alternative syntax suggestions